Botox Injections: Uses, Side Effects And Interactions

 • Injection Site Reactions: Mild pain, swelling, redness, or bruising at the injection site are common and usually resolve within a few days.

-• Flu-like Symptoms: Some individuals experience flu-like symptoms such as headache, fever, nausea, or achy muscles shortly after receiving Botox injections, which typically subside quickly.
+• Flu-like Symptoms: Some individuals experience flu-like symptoms such as headache, fever, nausea, or achy muscles shortly after receiving Botox injections, which subside quickly.

 Mild Side Effects